The procurement process

 Submit a Procurement assignment in the Service Portal

 Regardless of the type of procurement, you must produce a procurement documentation.
-For procurements exceeding SEK 100 000, the documentation must be drawn up in cooperation between the purchaser and the purchaser.
+For procurements exceeding SEK 100 000, the documentation must be drawn up in cooperation between the client and the procurer.

 As the client, you are responsible for the requirements of the procurement.
-The buyer, in cooperation with the client, shapes the requirements so that they fit the procurement form and legislation.
+The procurer, in cooperation with the client, shapes the requirements so that they fit the procurement form and legislation.

 Step 5: Advertising